Troubleshooting¶

 # List available workflows

-curl http://data-storage-service.kubernaut-system.svc.cluster.local:8080/api/v1/workflows
+curl https://data-storage-service.kubernaut-system.svc.cluster.local:8080/api/v1/workflows

 # Check AI analysis results — selected workflow, phase, and human review reason